What You Need To Know About Renovation Design Fees

 What can I get out of my design fee?

-More tangible stuff include receiving perspective drawings and sketches during the preliminary discussion.
+More tangible stuff includes receiving perspective drawings and sketches during the preliminary discussion.
 This is to help homeowners better visualise the space and the design solutions according to their requirements.
 And upon signing of quotation, homeowners will also get to receive 3D renderings of their design, plus detailed drawings on all planned renovation works, including carpentry, hacking, ceiling and flooring works, wiring and elevation drawings.

 Note: It is important that homeowners were to check through the designs and all detailed drawings.
 Ideally, the interior designer should run through on these drawings before they commence the renovation.